24parida/shark-2.0/README.md

 ## 👋 About Me

+### About This Project

-I'm a college student and built this as a side project because I wanted to learn C++ better and love Poker!
+I’m a college student who built this as a side project to deepen my C++ skills—and because I love poker!

-Some future optimizations I would love to explore:
+### Future Optimizations I’d Like to Explore

-- Hand isomorphism for 2–3x speed boost
+- Hand isomorphism for a 2–3× speed boost
-- Better GUI design and UX
+- Improved GUI design and overall UX

-I’m currently too busy to implement these — but pull requests and forks are welcome!
-Or if this project gets enough traction I may revisit :)
+*I’m currently too busy to implement these myself, but pull requests and forks are very welcome.
+If this project gains enough traction, I may revisit these ideas!*

-If this project helped or interested you, please star the repo or reach out 🙌.
-Currently building my resume so every download helps!
+If you found this project helpful or interesting, please star the repo or reach out 🙌

 **DM me** with questions about the implementation or poker solving in general.
 I'd love to chat.